Marin-Sonoma Coordinated Transit Service Plan (MASCOTS)

 What is the best alternative for people who board Route 101 farther from a SMART station?

-The proposed changes would impact Golden Gate Transit (GGT) Route 101 passengers that use the Piner and Industrial, Rohnert Parkway Expressway and Petaluma Fairgrounds park-and-ride lots or ride from Cotati Hub.
+The sevice changes will impact Golden Gate Transit (GGT) Route 101 passengers that use the Piner and Industrial, Rohnert Parkway Expressway and Petaluma Fairgrounds park-and-ride lots or ride from Cotati Hub.

 Below are proposed alternatives: